google/oss-fuzz/docs/corpora.md

 ## Viewing the corpus for a fuzz target

 The fuzzer statistics page for your project on [ClusterFuzz](clusterfuzz.md) will contain a link to the Google Cloud console for your corpus under the "corpus_size" column.
-You can browse and download individual units in the corpus here.
+You can browse and download individual test inputs in the corpus here.

 ![viewing_corpus]
 (https://raw.githubusercontent.com/google/oss-fuzz/master/docs/images/viewing_corpus.png)